Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 <mark style="background: #BABD00;">Backup optimisation:</mark>
 - Deduplication

-De-duplication is when a backup software identifies duplicate files and stores only one copy of it in order to minimise storage use.
+<mark style="background: #BABD00;">De-duplication</mark> is when a backup software identifies duplicate files and stores only one copy of it in order to minimise storage use.

 A backup operation in a VDC environment often requires backing up the VM state.
 The VM state includes the state of its virtual disks, memory (i.e. RAM), network configuration, as well as the power state (on, off, or suspended).
 A virtual disk includes all the information typically backed up (OS, applications, and data).
 As with physical machines, a VM backup needs to be periodically updated with respect to its source, in order to recover from human or technical errors.